UBC-CIC/health-platform-iOS-watchOS/README.md

 - HR Sent: How many heart rate data points you just sent to AWS.

 - HRV Sent: How many heart rate variability data points you just sent to AWS.
+If this ever shows -1 datapoints, a connection timeout occured.
+Check that you have a stable internet connection.

 - BGTasks: How many background tasks are currently scheduled.
 When you open then app, it will say 0 remaning, but after a couple seconds the background task should get scheduled and display 1 remaining.
 If it continues to display 0 remaining, or if it ever shows -1 remaining, restart the app.

+- Earliest BGTask Time: Earliest time that an automatic data sent can occur.
+If your background task did not register and shows 0 remaining, this will show a time in the past.

 - Send Data: Sends all datapoints from your last send time to now to AWS.
 Ensure the IoT Status says connected before sending the data.